Williamsmene/alx-system_engineering-devops/0x00-shell_basics/README.md

-Write a script that prints the type of the file namediamafile
+Create a symbolic link in the current working directory